You are here

-Vision research is supported by the NEI through research grants and training awards made to scientists at more than 250 medical centers, hospitals, universities, and other institutions across the country and around the world.
+Vision research is supported by the NEI through research grants and training awards made to scientists at medical centers, hospitals, universities, and other institutions across the country and around the world.
 The NEI also conducts laboratory and patient research on the NIH campus in Bethesda, Maryland.

 The NEI has established the National Eye Health Education Program, a partnership of more than 65 professional, civic, and voluntary organizations and government agencies concerned with eye health.
 The program represents an extension of the NEI's support of vision research, where results are disseminated to health professionals, patients, and the public.